hadipourh/zero/README.md

-# zero
+# Zero
-An Automatic Tool to Search for Full Impossible-Differential, Zero-Correlation and Integral Attacks
+This repository will include the source code of the tools we used in our [EUROCRYPT 2023](https://eurocrypt.iacr.org/2023/) paper entitled: [Finding the Impossible: Automated Search for Full Impossible Differential, Zero-Correlation, and Integral Attacks](https://ia.cr/2022/1147)